-In Connecticut, Jones is back on the stand.
+In Connecticut, Jones went back on the stand.

-Jones, who has so far tried to explain away his actions as an ongoing effort to “crushing the globalists,” denied Mattei’s accusations, but State Superior Court Judge Barbara Bellis threatened him with contempt if he or anyone else “steps out of line.”
+Jones, who had tried to explain away his actions as an ongoing effort to “crushing the globalists,” denied Mattei’s accusations, but State Superior Court Judge Barbara Bellis threatened him with contempt if he or anyone else “steps out of line.”

 “This is not a press conference, this is clearly not your show,” she said.
 “You have to respect the process.”

 As the trial went on, the jury heard from numerous parents who recalled harassment perpetrated against them by Jones’s followers.
 “I got sent pictures of dead kids because I was told that, as a crisis actor, I didn’t really know what a dead kid looked like, so this is what it should look like,” said Nicole Hockley, who lost a 6-year-old son in the shooting and now sleeps with weapons by her bed.
 “I got a piece of mail telling me to slit my wrists before they did it for me.”
 Meanwhile, Jillian Soto-Marino told the court about being confronted in person by a conspiracy theorist at a charity race in memory of her sister, first-grade teacher Vicki Soto, who died in the shooting.
 “These lies have taken away my sense of security, my sense of safety,” Soto-Marino said.
 “Things that are supposed to be joyful, you don’t know what’s going to happen.”